- Ryan Brooks

 It’s ideal to collect demographics at the participant level, likely on their profile or on an intake form, so that they can be used for deeper analysis.
 To get a demographic snapshot of participants in your program, you could simply summarize each demographic field.

-How are we supposed to use demographic data?
+How can nonprofits use demographic data?

-By looking at single field summaries, you get a nice overview for who your program serves.
-It can also prompt questions like “Why don’t we serve more women in this program?” or “How can we encourage more people without high school diplomas to participate in our workshops?”
+It can also prompt valuable questions such as: “Why don’t we serve more women in this program?” or “How can we encourage more people without high school diplomas to participate in our workshops?”

-Your demographic data gets superpowers when you go beyond summarizing each piece of data by itself.
+You nonprofit's demographic data gets superpowers when you go beyond summarizing each piece of data by itself.
 You can use your demographic data to examine your outputs and outcomes.

-For example, our Empowerment Program served 10 single parents last year.
+For example, imagine that our Empowerment Program served 10 single parents last year.
 That statement alone doesn’t tell us much.
 However, if we say, we served 10 single-parent families and 10 two-parent families, then we start to get a better picture of who our program is serving.

 Now we can see that 50% of our families are single-parent and 50% percent are two-parent.